muhammedakyuzlu/tensorflow_lite_libs_cpp/include/tensorflow/lite/g3doc/microcontrollers/library.md

 ### Use the Arduino library

-If you are using Arduino, the *Hello World* example is included in the `Arduino_TensorFlowLite` Arduino library, which you can download from the Arduino IDE and in [Arduino Create](https://create.arduino.cc/).
+If you are using Arduino, the *Hello World* example is included in the `Arduino_TensorFlowLite` Arduino library, which you can manually install in the Arduino IDE and in [Arduino Create](https://create.arduino.cc/).

 Once the library has been added, go to `File -> Examples`.
 You should see an